SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This target is interpreted to cover research about

-* promoting sustainable tourism
+* implementing policies to promote sustainable tourism
-* supporting job creation through the tourism sector

 This includes research on the environmental, economic and cultural dimensions of sustainable tourism.
 Emphasis is placed on decent job creation and the promotion of local culture and products.